Iodine

 The iodine content of foods can vary depending on the soil or waters in which they were grown.

 Animals that graze on grass from nutrient poor soil are also at risk of becoming deficient in iodine.
 In fact, in the 1930s dairy farmers in the UK added iodine to cattle feed to improve animal health.
 This resulted in an increase in the iodine content of milk and dairy products.
-These days, dairy foods are one of the main providers of iodine to the UK diet.
+These days, dairy foods contribute more iodine to our diets than any other food group.

 Consuming milk, yogurt and cheese is a great way to help to meet iodine requirements.
-There is no difference in the iodine content between whole, semi-skimmed or skimmed milk, however, it does vary throughout the year and can range from 20µg – 41µg per 100g.
-It is higher in the winter due to supplementation of iodine in animal feed.
+There are small differences in the iodine content between whole, semi-skimmed or skimmed milk.
+Levels vary throughout the year and can range from 23μg – 28μg per 100g.

 The table on the next page shows the recommended iodine intake at different stages in life, and the portion sizes of dairy that can help meet those needs.